 Set up and Verify your credit card gateway.

-Gateways are configured here: System Settings > System Settings Home > Payments & Transactions > Payment Gateways.
+Gateways are configured here: Global Settings cog > Global Settings > Payments & Transactions > Payment Gateways.

 Click New Credit Card Gateway.
 After you select your gateway, there are spaces to enter your API username, password, etc. (Different gateways will call this different things.)
 To obtain this information, you will need to set up an account with your chosen gateway, then return here with the information to link it.